Skip to content

 2. Common Lab Tests That Are Used in Clinical Prac...

-On a nearly daily basis, clinicians are using lab tests to assess health, diagnose disease, create treatment plans, and monitor progress and outcomes, which adds up to more than 13 billion lab tests performed each year in the United States.
-(1) Clinical laboratory tests evaluate samples of blood, urine, or body tissues by assigning a value range to determine if there is an issue that needs to be addressed.
+On a nearly daily basis, clinicians use lab tests to assess health, diagnose disease, create treatment plans, and monitor progress and outcomes—adding up to more than 13 billion lab tests performed each year in the United States.
+Clinical laboratory tests evaluate samples of blood, urine, or body tissues by assigning a value range to determine if there’s an issue that needs to be addressed.
 (6)

 Utilizing the various common lab tests that are available can be somewhat of an art form and certainly requires targeted expertise when it comes to patient care throughout the patient’s entire lifespan.
 This is especially true in the case of integrative medicine.